-SCC students access their online courses and materials through the eCampus link on MySCC.
-This provides access to Moodle, the college LMS.
+SCC students access their online courses and materials through the Moodle link on MySCC.
+Moodle is the college learning management system (LMS).
 Students are offered a number of opportunities to become familiar with the LMS.
 The college hosts hands-on training sessions at the Jackson and Macon campuses, during spring and fall semesters.
 In addition students have access to a self-paced online training course available in Moodle throughout their enrollment at SCC.